::install_github("BigelowLab/maxnet")

 Set the location of the data directory.

-dir_env <- here::here("data", "env")
+<- here::here("data", "env")

-options(sdmpredictors_datadir = dir_env)
+dir_env options(sdmpredictors_datadir = dir_env)

 Specify the layers that we want.
-The layers were saved to the data/env directory.
+The layers were saved to the data/env

-layercodes <- c("BO_sstmean", "BO_bathymean", "BO22_ph", "BO2_dissoxmean_bdmean", "BO2_salinitymean_ss", "BO2_chlomean_ss", "BO21_nitratemean_ss")
+<- c("BO_sstmean", "BO_bathymean", "BO22_ph", "BO2_dissoxmean_bdmean", "BO2_salinitymean_ss", "BO2_chlomean_ss", "BO21_nitratemean_ss") layercodes

-Load the layers into the env object.
+object.
 We want to set rasterstack equal true to get one file for our variables.

-env <- sdmpredictors::load_layers(layercodes, rasterstack = TRUE)
+<- sdmpredictors::load_layers(layercodes, rasterstack = TRUE) env

 Create a stars object